-Each application will ask different questions.
-So while it's a good idea to have some core material ready, you'll need to tailor your answers to each individual application.
+Each application will ask different questions so, whilst it's a good idea to have some core materials ready, you'll need to tailor your answers to each individual application.

 Read the criteria

-Read through the application form and guidance to make sure you understand the funding criteria and what they are looking for and to make sure you’re eligible.
+Read the application form and guidance thoroughly to make sure you understand the funding criteria and that you’re eligible to apply.
 Tick all the boxes, as your application may not be considered if you don't.

 Mirror some of the same language that the funder uses in their guidelines, to show that you are following the criteria.
 If there is something you’re not clear about contact the funder to check.